plclub/plclub-web/blog/2020-05-15-Defunctionalize-the-Continuation.md

 The two steps presented here thus constitute a "standard strategy" to make functions tail-recursive---and efficient.
-As we will soon see, only the second step calls for "creative tactics" (where the specific domain is "adding numbers").
+As we will soon see, only the second step calls for "creative tactics" (using knowledge specific to "adding numbers").

 ---